IamLiesa/blog_21moves/content/blog/bedtime-yoga-10-exercises-for-better-sleep.md

 news_keywords = ["bedtime Yoga, evening Yoga"]
 banner = "img/posts/bedtime-yoga-10-exercises-for-better-sleep/seated_forward_fold.jpeg"

+headline = "Bedtime Yoga: 10 exercises for a better sleep"

 summary = "Sometimes there are things causing us sleepless nights.
 Maybe it's stress, anxiety or just the moon.
 To really function during the day however, we nee a good night's sleep.
 Yoga right before going to bed really helps me to cool down at the end of the day and call it a night.
 Today I want to show you my ten favorite yoga exercises before going to bed."

 +++

-{{% header "Bedtime Yoga: 10 exercises for a better sleep" "top10ExercisesForBetterSleep" %}}

 Sometimes there are things causing you sleepless nights.
 We all have them - it’s totally normal.
 We all have responsibilities, deadlines, fears and stressful days and it is absolutely understandable that those things can even cost us our well-deserved sleep.